-Action: Make sure that the environment variables are set properly, as described in .
+Action: Make sure that the environment variables are set properly, as described in "Appendix A. Setting environment variables for DB2 extenders" on page 555.

 DMB0119I The dmbsrv server is starting for "<name>" with "<count>" connections.

 Cause: The message indicates how many connections are made when the server starts.